 Following his career with the State Police, he was appointed as the first Police Director of the newly formed New Jersey State Park Police in the Department of Environmental Protection.
 During his tenure in that position, he developed the force of 120 officers who are responsible for protecting the eighteen (18) million annual visitors to the state’s fifty-one (51) parks into a CALEA (Commission on the Accreditation for Law Enforcement Agencies) nationally recognized and New Jersey State Association of Chiefs of Police Accredited agency.

 In 2008, Rodgers formed his own private consulting company.
 He was immediately contracted to serve as Team Leader of the baseline capabilities assessment of the national network of seventy-two (72) intelligence fusion centers commissioned by the Office of the Director of National Intelligence.
-To date, the company has been contracted to develop policy and provide customized training services to in excess of one hundred seventy five law enforcement agencies.
+To date, the company has been contracted to develop policy and provide customized training and consulting services to in excess of two hundred and fifty (250) law enforcement agencies.
 In 2008, he was certified as an Assessor for the Commission on Accreditation for Law Enforcement Agencies (CALEA) and the New Jersey Law Enforcement Accreditation Program.
-In 2009, he was selected to serve as the President of the Advisory Council of the New Jersey Public Safety Accreditation Coalition.
 He is recognized by the Superior Court of the State of New Jersey and the United States District Court as an expert in law enforcement procedures, policy, training and supervision.
 In 2011, he founded and now leads the Center for Public Safety & Security at Stockton University in New Jersey.